zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Leticia says, “That’s all I have time for,” meaning  she doesn’t have time to prepare any other kind of food.
 She says, “It’s bet ter than just eating it out of the package, right?”
 “To eat something out of the packa ge” (package) means to eat something without putting it on a plate first.
 To b uy something in some sort of container – plastic or cardboard, say – and eating it without putting it on a plate.
 Some people do that when they are in a hurry.
 They may eat food right out of the package.

 Sam says, “That does not look appetizing.”
 “Appetiz ing” (appetizing) means it makes you want to eat something because it looks go od or it smells good.
 Sam says that this microwaved burrito “does not look ap petizing.”
 He says, instead, “I see indigestion in your future.”
 “Indigestion” (ind igestion) is pain or discomfort you feel in your stomach after you eat food that is n’t very good, or food that for some reason your body doesn’t like very much.
-Sam i s making a joke here.
+Sam is making a joke here.
 He says, “I see indigestion in your future,” meaning i f you eat that, you are going to get indigestion.
 You are going to get some sort of stomach pains or discomfort.

 Leticia says, however, “It’s filling and that’s all  I care about.”
 If you describe food as being “filling” (filling), you mean that it make s you feel full and satisfied so that